Belalgit/GameApplicationProject/README.md

 # AWS EKS

 ## Introduction:
-Deploy a real-time 2048 game application and expose it to outside world using Ingress and ALB Ingress Controller
+Deploy a real-time 2048 game application and expose it to the outside world using Ingress and ALB Ingress Controller

 ## Table of Contents: